Britain Eases Virus Quarantine As US Under Siege - UrduPoint

 Britain Eases Virus Quarantine As US Under Siege

-With Europe reopening after an unprecedented lockdown, travellers arriving into England from more than 50 countries will from July 10 no longer be required to undergo 14 days' self-isolation.
+With Europe reopening after an unprecedented lockdown, travellers arriving into England from more than 50 nations will from July 10 no longer be required to undergo 14 days of self-isolation.

 The European Union meanwhile authorised the use of the anti-viral drug remdesivir for COVID-19 -- the first treatment approved to deal with the disease -- although the United States has bought most of the global stock.